realpython/python-guide/docs/writing/structure.rst

 In this example python expects to find a "spam.py" file in a folder named "my" which is not the case.
 There is an
-`example <http://docs.python.org/tutorial/modules.html#packages>`_ of how the dot should be used available in the python docs.
+`example <http://docs.python.org/tutorial/modules.html#packages>`_ of how the dot notation should be used in the python docs.

 If you'd like you could name it as `my_spam.py` but even our friend the underscore should not be seen often in module names.